DCC-CC4401/2025-1-CC4401-grupo-12/README.md

 1. Reset `reset.py`: Deletes the migrations and DB, also can be used to create a test super user.
 2. Populate `populate.py`: Populate the DB with default categories, optionally can create sample user/product data for testing.

+## Usage

+Once the server is running, you can open the app at: http://localhost:8000

+Main features:
+- User registration and authentication (with email or username)
+- Product posting and image uploads
+- Local search by product or category
+- Personal user profile and product listings